abivia/geocoding/README.md

 ## Caching

-Geocoding comes with two cache handlers designed for light use.
+Geocoding comes with two cache handlers designed for light use and a database cache for heavier use.
 The array cache will retain lookup results for the lifetime of the current request (or session if stored in a session variable).
 The file cache stores cached data in a text file.
 Neither offers support for concurrent requests.

+The PDO Cache takes a connection to a database, optionally with table names to override the default tables `geocoder_cache_ip` and `geocoder_cache_subnet`.
+The cache handler will create these tables if they do not already exist.

 Applications can create persistent caches by conforming to the CacheHandler interface.
 Caches support different cache times for lookup hits and lookup misses.
-In a file cache, the default cache time for a hit is seven days, the cache time for a miss is one hour.
+In a file cache, the default cache time for a successful lookup is seven days, the cache time for a failed lookup is one hour.
+The PDO cach defaults to 30 days for a successful lookup and one hour for a failed lookup.

 ## Sample Usage